irinamirici/mimo-challenge/README.md

 Open TestExplorer and run the tests.
 IntegrationTests use a TestServer, which applies test migrations, and creates a separate test db in test\Mimo.Api.IntegrationTests\bin\Debug\netcoreapp2.1

+# Adding a migration
+Open Package Manager Console
+Select src\Mimo.Persistence as Default project from the above dropdown cd src\Mimo.Persistence dotnet ef migrations add MyMigration -s ..\Mimo.Api

+You can apply migrations with
+dotnet ef database update -s ..\Mimo.Api but its not necessary.
+They will be applied when application or tests start.